xlabrocks/X-Lab-Site/x-lab.org/projects/index.md

 <h2>Commotion Tech Lab</h2>

-<p>Create a Commotion for-profit entity that provides a long-term funding stream for non-profit Commotion research and development. </p>
+<p>The <a href="http://commotionwireless.net">Commotion Wireless Project</a> is a global, open source development effort that X-Lab director, Sascha Meinrath, has been coordinating since it's founding in his living room in 2000.
+Today, the opportunity exists to create a Commotion for-profit entity that provides a long-term sustainable funding stream for continuing this non-profit initiative.
+Much as Ubuntu, Mozilla, and Red Hat have done for other open source projects, this effort will help ensure that free, safe communications is available to everyone on the planet.</p>

 <h2>Circumvention Tech Audit Lab</h2>